isabelredtzer/katakoda-scenarios/maven-selenium/step1.md

 `mvn test`{{execute}}

-You should now receive a message in the terminal saying "Build Success" and information on how many tests were ran aswell as information about how many of them passed and failed
+You should now receive a message in the terminal saying "Build Success" and information on how many tests were ran aswell as information about how many of them passed and failed.

 To test in Maven you can add your tests to the files in the “test”-folder.
-An example of this is that the tests for the class src/main/java/App.java are located in src/test/java/AppTest.java

-Don't worry if you don't know how to do this yet, you will learn in step4
+Don't worry if you don't know how to do this yet, you will learn in Step 4 🎉